neon-belfante/ai-assistant/README.md

 ## features
 1. She has a personality of her own `Llama2 model with cutom modelFile`
+2. She shows different emotions `selected through gemma`
-2. She talks using a text-to-speech ai `SpeechT5Processor`
+3. She talks using a text-to-speech ai `SpeechT5Processor`
-3. She has both short-term and long-term memory with options to save and load the conversation `Use of Retrieval Augmented Generation`
 4. She can react to images `LLava model`
+5. She has both short-term and long-term memory with options to save and load the conversation `Use of Retrieval Augmented Generation`

 ## Installation